 At Cannon's Point Preserve there are four phases of maritime forest restoration research.
 Live oak is a keystone species in maritime forests, so each phase had live oak seedlings planted to start the restoration process.
 In total, 1,470 research trees have been planted at different plots at CPP.

 Phase 1: Great seedling survival and growth after 3 growing seasons (planted in December 2015).
 Overall 293 out of 480 individuals survived (61%).
 Seedlings grew better in fenced plots compared to non-fenced plots.
 Removing competing vegetation helped increase growth even more for seedlings in the fenced plots.
+SEE PUBLICATION.

 Phase 2: Again, great seedling survival and growth after 2 growing seasons (planted in February 2017).
 Overall 604 out of 800 individuals survived (75.5%).
 Greater survival in clearcut (81.5%) and heavy thin (81%) than no thin (65.5%).
 Light thin intermediate (73%).
 Seedlings grew better with more sunlight, therefore seedlings in clearcut plots had greatest growth, followed by heavy thin, light thin, and lastly no thin plots.
 Vegetation control increased growth in clearcut and heavy thin plots whereas vegetation control did not increase growth in light thin or no thin plots.
+SEE PUBLICATION.

 Phase 3: Established February 2017, 40 total research saplings planted (2-year-old gallon container), 100% survival.
 There was substantial growth after 2 growing seasons (planted in February 2017).
 On average, 22 cm of height growth, 9 mm of diameter growth.